2h3ph3rd/2h3ph3rd.github.io/docs/security/05-web/xss.md

 <img onerror="alert('hello')">
 ```

-Goals of a XSS:
+Possible goals of a XSS:

 - Steal the user cookie
 - Log user activities on the website
 - Change client code execution
-- Make action from the admin account
+- Make some actions from the admin account

 ## Types of XSS